FIRST HOME BUYERS' GRANTS AND LOANS

 We have lots of advice to help including advice for parents' gifting money to help with loan deposits.

 There are a number of government schemes set up to aid first home buyers.
 Scroll down for the details:

 - Using KiwiSaver

 - Tenant home ownership

 If you're not yet ready to buy your first home and still in the planning phase, use this step by step guide to help you plan ahead.

 Eligibility for First Home Buyers' Grants and Loans

 The income cap to access First Home Grants and Loans is now $95,000 before tax for single buyers and $150,000 for two or more buyers.
 Single buyers with one or more dependents can earn up to $150,000.

 The size of the loan you can apply for varies from region to region, with a higher cap in Auckland than in Dunedin.

-Use the Kainga Ora online tool to check your eligibility for a loan or grant.
+Use the Kainga Ora online tool to check your eligibility for first home buyer's grant or loan.